crankyoldgit/IRremoteESP8266/README.md

 Seb's notes : I also changed the pulse parameters for Samsung, update the Panasonic and Samsung decoders and remove the SANYO decoders.
 The IR decoder was successfully tested with Panasonic and Samsung remote controls.

-Marcos Marinho's notes :Many improvements and changes are done at this version,  see changelog.md here . (changelog.md)  .
+Marcos Marinho's notes :Many improvements and changes are done at this version,  Check.  [changelog.md](changelog.md)

 To avoid changes use new functions so send IR .